tilde-nlp/llm-gpt-neox/README.md

 # TILDE

-This TILDE operated and maintained branch for training 30B Language Model on LUMI HPC
+This branch is maintained by TILDE for the training and fine-tuning of a 30B language model on the LUMI high-performance computing (HPC) system.

 # GPT-NeoX